GioF71/audio-tools/README.md

 ## Players

-Most of the following players are docker-compose files.
+Most of the following player configuration are built using docker-compose files and environment variables with defaults on the compose file itself, customizable using a `.env` file.
-The usage consists in duplicating the `sample.env` file to the `.env` file using the command:
+Your own `.env` should generally be initialized by duplicating the `sample.env` file using the command:

 ```text
 cp sample.env .env